Ring Thickness vs. Ring Width – What’s the Difference?

 Both ring thickness and width affect how the ring fits on your finger and how it looks.
 While there are popular sizes often chosen for rings, opt for one that suits your personal taste and comfort.

-In general, thinner bands are considered feminine while thicker bands have a more masculine appearance.
-For a woman, the thicker the band, the more dramatic and statement-making it becomes.
+In general, thinner bands are considered feminine, while thicker bands have a more striking appearance.
+The thicker the band, the more dramatic and statement-making it becomes.
+At the moment, there’s a trend towards wearing thicker rings, especially for brides wearing an all-in-one ring.
+Regardless of the norms and conventions, pick a ring width that feels right to you.

 Jewelry Guide